Interactive Screening Program

 ISP connects individuals to mental health services before crises emerge

-Listed in the Best Practice Registry for Suicide Prevention, ISP is being used by college and university counseling centers, medical and professional degree schools, hospital networks, corporations and Employee Assistance Programs (EAPs), connecting thousands of people to help they would not have sought otherwise.
+Listed in the Best Practice Registry for Suicide Prevention and the Accreditation Council for Graduate Medical Education’s Tools and Resources for Physician Well-Being, ISP is connecting thousands of people to help they would not have sought otherwise.

 ISP’s key principles